WanHsuanLin/wanhsuanlin.github.io/_publications/2022-IWLS-BA.md

 collection: publications
 permalink: /publication/2022-TCAD-Qroute
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
-author: 'Wei-Hsiang Tseng, Chen-Hao Hsu, Wan-Hsuan Lin*, and Yao-Wen Chang'
+author: 'Wan-Hsuan Lin*, Chia-Hsuan Su, and Jie-Hong Roland Jiang'
 date: 2021--05
 venue: 'International Workshop on Logic & Synthesis (IWLS)'
 paperurl: ''